Maxtille/OpenDryer/README.md

 # OpenDryer
-Open Source Arduino code to dry stuff in a semi controlled environment
+## an Open Source Arduino code to dry stuff in a semi controlled environment

 ### Purpose of the project